bbarr/Prebuilt.CLI/README.md

 $ prebuilt deploy
 ```
 to push config and current templates (at this point just some scaffolded files in input/) up to the Prebuilt server, where it will sync up with Moltin and deploy to Netlify whenever Moltin
-data changes, or, new templates get pushed up with `$ prebuilt deploy`.
+data changes, or, when new templates get pushed up with `$ prebuilt deploy`.

 Run:
 ```